 Softwood plywood is used for sheathing because rigidity can be damaging to the overlay.
 Sources of said plywood include spruce, cedar, fir, redwood, and pine.
 As long as plywood is 3/8th of an inch or thicker and is derivative of softwood, it is fit for wall sheathing.

-In contrast, hardwood plywood is better for sheathing beams and pressure-bearing areas because the plywoodโs durability results in better impact insulation and support.
+In contrast, hardwood plywood is better for sheathing beams and pressure-bearing areas because the plywood’s durability results in better impact insulation and support.
 This is echoed by the commonly available sheathing plywood options, which almost never feature hardwood sources.
-But that can also be because hardwood plywood is generally less common.

 Still, it is worth checking what a specific plywood sheet is made from.
 You should prefer softwood sources like the ones mentioned above and waterproof adhesives.